1ndistinct/webscraper/README.md

 ## Testing

-To run tests, either use the vscode testing extension or run `make test`
+To run tests, either use the vscode testing extension or run `make test`.
+If you run make test, it will also show the test coverage.

 ## Running the App